EswarAditya5/Project_Vehicle_Coupon_Recommendation/README.md

 - **Machine Learning Model:** The heart of our system is a sophisticated machine learning model.
 It takes into account vehicle data, user preferences, and the findings from our EDA to deliver highly personalized coupon recommendations.
 Say goodbye to generic coupons that don't suit your needs.

 - **Streamlit Deployment:** We've deployed the model using Streamlit, providing an intuitive web interface.
-In real-time, the system generates personalized coupon recommendations.
+In real time, the system generates personalized coupon recommendations.
 It's as easy as inputting your vehicle details and preferences.

 ## Exploratory Data Analysis (EDA)